Chopinantonio/Modulo-07----Tarea-2/Readme.md

 #### 5) Add dots and interaction

 Finally, let's add a function that should allow us to obtain information whenever we click on.
-In order to achive that, we will create the following "tooltip".
+In order to achieve that, we will create the following "tooltip".
 A tooltip is a tool of visual help, which works showing information when the cursor is placed on a graphical element.

 ![alter text](https://github.com/Chopinantonio/Modulo-07----Tarea-2/blob/master/Pictures/tooltip.png)